Videos

 Learn More About Mihir Desai

 Finance is the lifeblood of our economy.
 The ability of firms and individuals to spend and borrow capital is essential to both the startups changing the landscape of society and to the big companies that employ millions of people.
-For almost two decades, Mihir Desai, Mizuho Financial Group Professor of Finance at Harvard Business School and Professor of Law at Harvard Law School, has researched and written about economies across the world and how policymakers could make them more prosperous and productive.
+For almost two decades, Mihir Desai, Mizuho Financial Group Professor of Finance at Harvard Business School and professor of law at Harvard Law School, has researched and written about economies across the world and how policymakers could make them more prosperous and productive.
 Now, he’s speaking to business leaders about his groundbreaking findings on tax policy, finance, productivity and foreign investment, and providing future-thinking advice for how to adjust their business strategies to the oncoming challenges of digital life.

-Professor Desai’s extensive research spans the general direction of the global economy, ethics in finance and tax code simplification frameworks.
+Desai’s extensive research spans the general direction of the global economy, ethics in finance and tax code simplification frameworks.
 His lens on such issues as mergers and acquisitions, both domestically and internationally, enables corporations to better understand and navigate the choppy and changing waters of the world economy.
 In a globalized economy where tax, regulatory and investment climates sharply diverge and are constantly in flux, companies must rely on the expertise of multifaceted experts like Desai to understand where they should target growth, how they should deal with regulatory and political complexities and what they can expect in the future.
 As debate continues on tax reform in the U.S. and elsewhere, Desai’s research serves as a compass for executives, asset managers, investors, lawmakers and laypeople looking to make sense of finance and the global economic order.

-Vividly illustrating the intricacies of finance through literature, Professor Desai’s bestselling book, “The Wisdom of Finance: Discovering Humanity in the World of Risk and Return” (Houghton Mifflin Harcourt, May 2017), seeks to change the narrative and popular image of the financial industry.
+Vividly illustrating the intricacies of finance through literature, Desai’s bestselling book, “The Wisdom of Finance: Discovering Humanity in the World of Risk and Return” (Houghton Mifflin Harcourt, May 2017), seeks to change the narrative and popular image of the financial industry.
 An award-winning teacher, Desai argues that transparency and honesty will bridge the divide between financial institutions and the people they serve.
-His latest book, “How Finance Works: The HBR Guide to Thinking Smart About the Numbers,” (HBR Press, April 2019) centers on managing investors by understanding their mindset and values, a key asset in a world where transparency is demanded and communication is essential.
+His book “How Finance Works: The HBR Guide to Thinking Smart About the Numbers,” (HBR Press, April 2019) centers on managing investors by understanding their mindset and values, a key asset in a world where transparency is demanded and communication is essential.

-Professor Desai’s research has been cited and reported on in The EconomistBusinessWeekThe New York Times, and Forbes.
+Desai’s research has been cited and reported on in The Economist, BusinessWeek, The New York Times, and Forbes.
 He received his doctorate degree in political economy from Harvard University, Master of Business Administration as a Baker Scholar from Harvard Business School, and a bachelor’s degree in history and economics from Brown University.
 In 1994, he was a Fulbright Scholar to India.

 Mihir Desai is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.